Initial Settings¶

 The buzzer output (RJ3 pin 15) drives a piezo any time any active alarm is asserted, and the dashboard logs the trigger.

-8. Settings → Battery Monitor¶
+8. Setup → Battery Monitor¶

 Two important values: